rajit2002/Decs-Technico-Company-Assignment/README.md

 This repository contains testing documentation for the **File Sharing Application**, covering both **manual testing** and **automation testing** approaches.
 The application allows users to **register, log in, and upload files**, and our testing ensures that these features work as expected.

 We have structured our work into two branches:
-- `automation-testing-project` → For automated test scripts using page object model
+- `Main branch` → For automated test scripts using page object model
 - `manual-testing-project` → For manual testing documentation

 ---